-The 1871 Census records a patient aged 80, with the initials "FW".
+The 1871 Census records a patient aged 80, with the initials "FW."
 He was described as an Annuitant and Chancery Lunatic.
-He was almost certainly Frederick Whitmore, whose wife, Jane, had appealed in 1862 to the Court of Chancery to hold an enquiry to decide upon her husband's sanity.
-In December 1864, Francis Barlow "Master in Lunacy" found that Whitmore "a patient in an Asylum called Driffold House... is a person of unsound mind ... not fit for the government of himself, his manors ... lands, tenements, goods and chattels"(19) As a "Chancery Lunatic", Whitmore's estate was overseen by Commissioners, to safeguard the assets for his family and ensure payment of fees for his care Family members often resorted to the Court of Chancery if someone (usually wealthy) was no longer considered to be sane and responsible.
+He was almost certainly Frederick Whitmore, whose wife, Jane, had appealed in 1862 to the Court of Chancery to decide upon her husband's sanity.
+In December 1864, Francis Barlow, so-called

+"Master in Lunacy," found that Whitmore "a patient in an Asylum called Driffold House... is a person of unsound mind ... not fit for the government of himself, his manors ... lands, tenements, goods and chattels."
+(19) As a "Chancery Lunatic," Whitmore's estate was overseen by Commissioners, to safeguard the assets for his family and ensure payment of the fees for his care Family members often resorted to the Court of Chancery if someone (usually wealthy) was no longer considered to be sane and responsible.

 Because Driffold House was private and fee-paying, residents had to be supported, either by their relatives or other private means.
 Looking beyond Bodington's tenure to the 1871 Census, descriptions of patients' "former positions" were recorded for the first time.
 These included nine patients with the same initials as those recorded in 1861.
 The list includes MM, already mentioned above.
-Of the others, there was a farmer's daughter, a sister of a mine agent, a button manufacturer, an annuitant widow of a Presbyterian minister, a portrait and landscape painter, a Chancery lunatic with a landed estate and an annuitant who was formerly a midshipman.
+Residents' former positions included farmer's daughter, sister of a mine agent, button manufacturer, annuitant widow of a Presbyterian minister, portrait and landscape painter, Chancery lunatic with a landed estate and an annuitant who was formerly a midshipman.
 We do not know Bodington's scale of charges, but the costs of residential accommodation, competent staff and specialist medical care would be high.
 Driffold House was later described as "a prosperous asylum" in George Fowler Bodington's Obituary.
+(20)

-An Internet search yielded possible details of another named patient, although these have not been securely verified.
-It seems that on the 24th June 1854, Thomas Parks aged 50 "drowned at Driffold Lunatic Asylum, Sutton Coldfield, while in a state of temporary insanity".
-(21) The report notes that the incident was reported by "Dr George Bodington, Warden and Coroner, Driffold Lunatic Asylum".
-Bodington was the also, coincidentally, Warden of Sutton Coldfield between 1852-4, and this position included acting as the local Coroner.
+An Internet search yielded the details of another named patient, although these have not been securely verified.
+On the 24th June 1854, Thomas Parks aged 50 "drowned at Driffold Lunatic Asylum, Sutton Coldfield, while in a state of temporary insanity".
+(21) The report notes that the incident was reported by "Dr George Bodington, Warden and Coroner, Driffold Lunatic Asylum."
+Bodington was also, coincidentally, Warden of Sutton Coldfield between 1852-4, and this position included acting as the local Coroner.
 (Whether he actually officiated, as Coroner, in a case that involved one of his own patients, and occurring on his own property, is an interesting question.)
-The 1851 Census records a Thomas Parks, a farmer of the appropriate age (46), living with a family in Whitehouse Common, Sutton Coldfield.
+The 1851 Census records a Thomas Parks, a farmer of the appropriate age (46), living with his family in Whitehouse Common, Sutton Coldfield.